sybrew/The-SEO-Framework-Extension-Manager/extensions/free/articles/trunk/readme.md

 * A blog posting.

 So, News Articles and Blog Postings are covered by General Articles.
 But, they can also be defined more specifically.

-*N.B.
-User control for Article (General), News Article and Blog Posting structures will be released soon.
-Currently, all output defaults to Article types.*

 #### News Articles